qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

         return x < 0 ? null : Math.Sqrt(x);
     }

 As you can see, you can freely mix "prefix notation" like `#var(double, x)` with ordinary notation like `Math.Sqrt(x)`.
-I recommend _not_ using things like `#fn` or `#var` directly, since the actual syntax tree for a method or variable declaration is not what I'd call stable; I might reform these trees in the future.
+It is strongly recommended _not_ to use constructs like `#fn` or `#var` directly, because the underlying syntax tree for a method or variable declaration is not guaranteed not to change in the future.

 The nice thing about representing programming languages with a "Loyc tree" is that it provides a starting point for converting code between programming languages.
 In theory one could define some kind of "[Standard Imperative Language](https://github.com/qwertie/Loyc/wiki/Standard-Imperative-Language)" as an intermediate representation, a go-between that would help convert any source language to any target language.